Saturday, May 18, 2024

 (Click on the image to enlarge)

-Suppose you are developing an Automated Valuation Model (AVM) for a specific county using fifteen months of single-family home sales data – from January 2023 to March 2024.
+Suppose you are developing an Automated Valuation Model (AVM) for a specific county using fifteen months of single-family home sales data, from January 2023 to March 2024.
 The valuation date is April 1, 2024.
 You are conducting a regression analysis with the sale price as the dependent variable and three essential characteristics and months as independent variables.
 In this regression output, the "MONTHS" variable you used represents the number of months since the sale.
-Therefore, a sale in January 2023 will receive a value of 15 (April 2024 minus January 2023), while March 2024 will be assigned a value of 1.
-Now, applying the coefficient value to months, sales for January 2023 will be upwardly adjusted by $18,615 ($1,240.97 multiplied by 15), and sales for March 2024 will be adjusted by $1,240.97 (multiplied by 1).
+Therefore, a sale in January 2023 will receive a value of 15 (April 2024 minus January 2023), while a sale in March 2024 will receive a value of 1.
+Now, applying the coefficient to months, sales for January 2023 will be increased by $18,615 ($1,240.97 multiplied by 15), and sales for March 2024 will be increased by $1,240.97 (multiplied by 1).

-Note: No other location variable is needed since the time adjustment must be at the county level.
-You aim to use this regression analysis to derive a time coefficient, which will help adjust all sales to the valuation date, leading to a time-adjusted sale price.
+Note: No additional location variable is needed, as the time adjustment must be at the county level.
+You aim to use this regression analysis to derive a time coefficient that will help adjust all sales to the valuation date, resulting in a time-adjusted sale price.
 The time-adjusted sale price will then be used as the dependent variable in the modeling dataset.
-The time-adjusted sale price will help standardize the sales data to the same valuation date, enabling a more accurate comparison and prediction of property values.
+The time-adjusted sale price will help standardize sales data to a common valuation date, enabling more accurate comparisons and predictions of property values.

-The regression analysis you conducted has helped you achieve two key goals for your AVM:
+The regression analysis helps achieve two key goals for an AVM:

 1. Derive a time coefficient: The coefficient for the MONTHS variable ($1,240.97) represents the average monthly change in sale price.
 You can adjust sale prices to your valuation date (April 1, 2024).
 For example, a sale that closed in January 2023 can be adjusted by adding 15 months * $1240.97 to the sale price.